top of page

 Will vary based on character and class...

-Blizzard Sorceress - Wizardspike, Oculus, or in online play use the Heart of the Oak runeword weapon.
+Blizzard Sorceress - Use the Heart of the Oak runeword weapon or The Oculus for magic find.

-One Handed Melee Builds - Use a Grief Phase Blade once you can afford it which is the highest damage one hand weapon.
+One Handed Melee Builds - Use a Grief Phase Blade which is the highest damage one handed weapon.

-Blessed Hammer Paladin - Use Wizardspike on single player and use the Heart of the Oak runeword weapon in online play.
+Blessed Hammer Paladin - Use the Heart of the Oak runeword weapon in online play or Wizardspike if you're on a budget.

 Shield: